it-innovation/sam/doc/goals.rst

    Indicates that this scenario is expected to fail.
 Normally, SAM exits with a status code of 0 if the model passes, or 1 on failure.
 This reverses the test.

+.. function:: failedAssertion(?Number)

+   This will be true if the body of the assertion is false.
+SAM gives each assertion a unique number.

+.. function:: assertionMessage(?Number, ?Msg)

+   The message to display if an assertion fails.
+This gives the location and contents of the assertion.

+.. function:: assertionArrow(?Number, ?Source, ?Target, ?Positive)

+   If assertion ?Number fails and it relates two objects, an assertionArrow fact will be recorded.
+This is used to add red arrows to the diagram.

 Debugging
 ---------